Sikyanakotik/random-generator/README.md

 ![Screenshot of web interface](docs/image.png)

-The generator is available on Github.io [at this link](docs/index.html).
+The generator is available on Github.io at [https://sikyanakotik.github.io/random-generator/](https://sikyanakotik.github.io/random-generator/).
 You can also download and host the files on a local Python server using:
 ```
 python -m http.server 8100
 ```